magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-21095-insert-into-search_tmp...-never-ends-after-mass-attribute-update.md

 The MDVA-21095 Magento patch fixes the issue when a query `INSERT INTO` "search\_tmp..." never ends after a mass attribute update.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.20 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.20 is installed.
 The patch ID is MDVA-21095.
 Please note that there is no current plan to fix this issue in future versions.

 ## Affected products and versions